elixir-lang/elixir/README.md

 ### List of errors

+TODO: THIS LIST IS OUT OF DATA AND SHOULD BE UPDATED.

 Here is a list of runtime errors that can be raised by Elixir:

 *   `{ 'builtinnotallowed, { method, builtin } }`

-    Invoking `method` not allowed on the `builtin` object.
-Built-in objects are all objects that maps directly to Erlang ones, they are: String, Integer, Float, Tuple, List, OrderedDict and so forth.
-A few operations like `mixin`, `proto` and copy are not allowed on built-in objects;
+    Invoking `method` not allowed on the `builtin` structure.
+Built-in structures are all structures that comes directly from Erlang, they are: String, Integer, Float, Tuple, List, OrderedDict and so forth.
+A few operations like setting instance variables are not allowed on built-in objects;

 *   `{ 'objectdefined, { name, file, line } }`